 Mortgage Banker

-An entity or individual that specializes in originating and servicing loans.
-They generally sell their loans to investors, but may continue to service them.
+A mortgage banker is a person or company that creates and services loans.
+They usually sell these loans to investors but may continue to service them.

 Mortgage Broker

-Arranges financing for a borrower by placing loans with lenders.
-Mortgage brokers are paid a fee by the borrower or the lender when a loan closes.
+A mortgage broker helps a borrower find a loan by placing loans with lenders.
+Mortgage brokers are paid a fee by either the borrower or the lender when a loan closes.

 Mortgage Insurance